jalkal/hexagonal-kata-kotlin/README.md

 That's what you can think, what now?
 We have an Application class more or less similar to the one we already had without hexagonal, but we also have multiple classes more.
 This is a prepared kata, but someone can even call it class explosion...

-Let's think what are the main benefits on this exercise.
+Let's think about what are the main benefits of this exercise.
 The first and most important one that you will realise quite soon (if not already) is that we aren't depending on any external dependency to execute our business logic.
 This means that you can completely design, implement and test it without any external interference (_Business logic isolation_).

 This also means, that any change in any external dependency, will not affect your business rule.
-If we change a repository by a client, or any other infrastructure change, should not affect your business logic (_Infrastructure independence_).
+If we change a repository by a client or any other infrastructure change, should not affect your business logic (_Infrastructure independence_).

 You can also test every part isolated from the others.
 Talking about unit tests, you just need 3 different layers of unit tests, Controller or Consumers, business logic and adapters (_Easy to test_).

-Also, as you will see in the next point, maitaining the code is quite easy, because everything is separated and there is no coupling between business and infrastructure (_High Maintainability_).
+Also, as you will see in the next point, maintaining the code is quite easy, because everything is separated and there is no coupling between business and infrastructure (_High Maintainability_).

 There's also something quite interesting in this kata, that is the ProductAdapter.
 If you remember the initial implementation, we had both ProductClient and
 ProductRepository.
-But when we applied the hexagonal concepts, we just left one ProductAdapter.
-That's really important, because as explained before, we don't mind where the data come from, we just know that we're gonna use it.
-In our case, we call just one Api (or adapter) but the adapter itself needs to call many different infrastructures to accomplish its own contract, in this case, the client and the repository.
+When we applied the hexagonal concepts, we just left one ProductAdapter.
+That's really important because as explained before, we don't mind where the data come from, we just know that we're going to use it.
+In our case, we call just one Api (or adapter) but the adapter itself needs to call many infrastructures to accomplish its own contract, in this case, the client and the repository.

-### 8. Lets continue with the exercise

-So, now that we have everything modeled correctly with a new and shiny hexagonal architecture, let's try to do the exercise again
+So, now that we have everything modelled correctly with a new and shiny hexagonal architecture, let's try to do the exercise again

-#### 8.a Update to the external services version 2
+#### 4.1 Update to the external services version 2

 Same as before, update the version to 2 and make everything compile again.
 You will see that your modifications should not imply the business logic, as there is no change there.
 Just modify adapters and controller and ready to test again. (copy `kata-test-data/2.b` files to `test/resources`)

-#### 8.b Premium discounts
+#### 4.2 Premium discounts

-You need now to apply the premium discounts (_same as we made before_).
+You need now to apply the premium discounts (_ the same as we made before_).
 We'll need to make some choices here.
 First, we can continue using the Product model that we have until now (the same for external and internal model) but that would be a little nasty.
 Why? because we need to override the price with the premium one in soma cases.
-So would be nice to have a Product model coming from our internal model that gives us all the data that we want, and another one for our external model that returns to our consumers that already processed Product information.
+So would be nice to have a Product model coming from the internal model that gives us all the data that we want, and another one for our external model that returns to our consumers that already processed Product information.

-> <a id="different-external-internal-model"></a>Usually is a good practice to have different models for internal and external port, because usually what
+> <a id="different-external-internal-model"></a>Is Usually a good practice to have different models for the internal and external port because usually what
-> happens is that the internal ports data is raw data (data you request to apply business logic on it) while the external port model, usually, is a refined
+> happens is that the internal ports' data is raw data (data you request to apply business logic on it) while the external port model, usually, is a refined
 > data that can have more or different fields.
 Even having the same number of fields, maybe these fields have a different meaning.

 Let's make that change.
-It will affect our contracts, because we are going to modify our returning object in the external port, but sometimes is needed.
+It will affect our contracts because we are going to modify our returning object in the external port but sometimes is needed.
 Remember to move the existing/new models to the correct package (in the case they are just internal or external models)

-Let's check after all the changes, that our tests works as expected (remember to copy `kata-test-data/2.c` files to `test/resources`)
+Let's check after all the changes, that our tests work as expected (remember to copy `kata-test-data/2.c` files to `test/resources`)

-#### 8.c More discounts
+#### 4.3 More discounts

 Now, let's apply the other rule.
 If the customer is premium, and it has a product of each type (1xx, 2xx, 3xx, 4xx) discount an additional 15% on each product.
 What do you need to accomplish this new rule? does it affect any external dependency?

 Of course, you just need to update your business logic, and it should be quite easy.
 Copy `kata-test-data/3.a` files to `test/resources`

-#### 8.d Last change
+#### 4.4 Last change

 You need to update again the external services to version `3`.
-This changes your external dependencies, but not your business logic, so, where should the changes be?
+This changes your external dependencies, but not your business logic, so, where should the changes are?

 Just update the version and make all tests green again